Faces Behind the Screen: Crystal

 Below is a video from our interview with Crystal in which she signed her responses.
 The text in this story is transcribed from her interpreter’s voice:

-One of the first things we learned about Crystal was how much she enjoys being a part of students’ development at such a key point in their lives:
+What do you enjoy most about being a part of students’ development at such a key point in their lives?

 I really want to make a difference in the lives of students.

 And it may sound a little cheesy, but it is true.
 It’s something that I have a passion for.
 I really enjoy that interface, whether it be Deaf or hard of hearing or non-Deaf students.
 That doesn’t matter to me.
 It’s just the importance of making a difference because of who I am, because of the story I bring to the table.

 And I’m just motivated to be in their lives, because there’s so much potential that you can see in new students.
 They learn from you.
 You learn from them.
 It’s a very reciprocal relationship, and I think it’s the best way for me to make an impact, a direct impact.
 And to see students develop and grow is quite nice.

 “Communication, by the very nature of it, is a difficult thing.
 You can’t really go in a straight line, A to B. Things have to kind of go in a curvy motion to get to your ultimate goal.”